Kord-Extensions/kord-extensions/docs/docs/concepts/converters.md

 Type                  | Description
 :-------------------: | :----------
+`ChoiceConverter`     | A slash command-specific converter which includes a set of up to ten options that the user can pick from - **this type of converter is not supported by normal message commands**
 `CoalescingConverter` | A converter representing a required argument converted from a list of strings, combined into a single value
 `DefaultingConverter` | A converter representing a single argument with a default value, converted from up to one supplied string
-`MultiConverter`      | A converter representing an argument converted from a list of strings, one value per string - which may be either required or optional
+`MultiConverter`      | A converter representing an argument converted from a list of strings, one value per string - which may be either required or optional - **this type of converter is not supported by slash commands**
 `OptionalConverter`   | A converter representing a single, optional/nullable argument converted from up to one supplied string, with an optional `outputError` property that will fail the parse and return an error if there was a problem during parsing
 `SingleConverter`     | A converter representing a single, required argument converted from exactly one supplied string